Arlen22/arlen22.github.io/zapier-json-tools/README.md

 The code below is the entire code block for the API "call".

 ### Stringify
-Each key in the dictionary is returned as a field with the value stringified.
+The entire dictionary or line items array is stringified as-is.
 This is the code that runs.

 ```js
 let line_items = bundle.inputData.line_items